pydantic/pydantic/docs/concepts/models.md

 differences that streamline certain workflows related to validation, serialization, and JSON schema generation.
 You can find more discussion of this in the [Dataclasses](dataclasses.md) section of the docs.

-Untrusted data can be passed to a model and, after validation, Pydantic guarantees that the fields of the resultant model instance will conform to the field types defined on the model.
+Untrusted data can be passed to a model and, after parsing and validation, Pydantic guarantees that the fields of the resultant model instance will conform to the field types defined on the model.

-!!! note
+!!! note "Validation - a _deliberate_ misnomer"
-    The use of the terms "parse" and "validate" within Pydantic's context has been a source of confusion.
-    While these terms were previously used interchangeably, moving forward, we aim to exclusively employ "validate", with "parse" reserved specifically for discussions related to [JSON parsing](../concepts/json.md).
+    ### TL;DR

+    We use the term "validation" to refer to the process of constructing a model that adheres to specified types and constraints.
+This task, which Pydantic is well known for, is most widely recognized as "validation" in colloquial terms.

+    ---

+    ### The long version

-    The potential confusion arises from the fact that, strictly speaking, Pydantic's primary focus doesn't align precisely with the dictionary definition of "validation":
+    The potential confusion around the term "validation" arises from the fact that, strictly speaking, Pydantic's primary focus doesn't align precisely with the dictionary definition of "validation":

     > ### validation
     > _noun_
     > the action of checking or proving the validity or accuracy of something.

-    In Pydantic, the term "validation" often refers to the process of constructing a model that adheres to specified types and constraints.
+    In Pydantic, the term "validation" refers to the process of constructing a model that adheres to specified types and constraints.
 Pydantic guarantees the types and constraints of the output, not the input data.
     This distinction becomes apparent when considering that Pydantic's `ValidationError` is raised when data cannot be successfully parsed into a model instance.